Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Experiment Details

 \begin{itemize}[leftmargin=*, parsep=5pt, itemsep=0pt, topsep=0pt]

-\item \textbf{Learning Rates of Actor and Critic}: \textit{(Actor)} We searched over learning rates $\{0.01, 0.001, 0.0001, 0.0003\}$ and found that $0.0003$ was the most stable for the actor's learning across all tasks. \textit{(Critic)} Similar to the actor, we searched over the same set of learning rates and found the same value of $0.0003$ was the most stable for the critic's learning across all tasks.
+\item \textbf{Learning rate of Actor and Critic}: \textit{(Actor)} We searched over $ \{0.01, 0.001, 0.0001, 0.0003\}$ and found that 0003 to be the most stable for the actor's learning across all tasks. \textit{(Critic)} Similarly to actor, we searched over $ \{0.01, 0.001, 0.0001, 0.0003\}$ and found that 0.0003 to be the most stable for the critic's learning across all tasks.

-\item \textbf{Network Sizes of Actor and Critic}: For each task, we searched over simple 3 or 4 MLP layers to determine the network size that performed best but did not observe major differences. \textit{(Critic)} To ensure a fair comparison, we used the same network size for the critic (Q-network) and surrogates across all methods within each task. \textit{(Actor)} Similar to the critic, we used the same network size for the various actors in all the baselines and successive actors in SAVO within a particular task.
+\item \textbf{Network Size of Actor and Critic}: \textit{(Critic)} In order for the fair comparison, we employed the same network size for the Q-network.
+We individually performed the architecture search on each task and found a specific network size performing the best in the task. \textit{(Actor)} Similarly to critic, we employed the same network size for the actor components in the baseline and the cascading actors in SAVO.
+And, likewise, we performed the individual architecture search on each task and found a specific network size performing the best in the task. \end{itemize}